 - Account Management: “A digital workplace is a work environment where we are not limited by physical boundaries and we can collaborate without the limitations of a traditional physical workspace.”

-- Operations: “A digital workplace involves an environment equipped with digital tools that an employee can use for better managing their tasks in an environment that is comfortable reducing stress and access to tools that are not just software related but also connected devices.”
+- Operations: “A digital workplace involves an environment equipped with digital tools that an employee can use for better managing their tasks in an environment that is comfortable reducing stress and access to tools.”

 I mentioned earlier that a digital workplace is only one part of a larger whole in an organization’s digital transformation.
 But digital workplaces exist outside traditional organizations already.
 The economy gig, freelancing and independent consulting are a few jobs that already live and breathe this new way of work.